 You don’t have much to lose if you’re already facing medical expenses, lost wages, serious injuries, and/or wrongful death after an automotive accident.

 If you don’t act, you could see yourself stuck with pricy medical bills and expenses.
-Insurance claims are always negotiated, with adjusters working to get you the most minimal payout available.
+Insurance claims are always negotiated, with adjusters working to get you the most minimal payout possible.
 Conversely, local personal injury attorneys battle every day to help get maximum compensation for their clients, even if the at-fault party has no or low insurance coverage.
 Dial LegalFinders’ number or fill out our contact form and we’ll set you up with a free case evaluation from one of the esteemed firms we know.

 Dialing up LegalFinders’ number is free and in exchange you receive a recommendation for a lawyer in our network who has experience with car crash claims.
-If you want fair compensation for your claim after you or a loved one become car accident victims, call LegalFinders.
+If you want fair compensation for your claim after you or a loved one have become car accident victims, call LegalFinders.

 After analyzing 2019 data, the United States Department of Transportation‘s Federal Highway Administration reported the following findings:

 Also as of 2019, the leading cause of death in the US was found to be car accidents.
 West Virginia is known for having poor road infrastructure and many tractor-trailer related accidents.
-Run-off road accidents, particularly with tractor-trailers, are a common concern in West Virginia, due to sharp “horseshoe” curves.
+Run-off-the-road accidents, particularly with tractor-trailers, are a common concern in West Virginia, due to sharp “horseshoe” curves.
 Blind curves on interstate stretches in West Virginia have also been the cause of fatal accidents, including one that sawed a tourist’s car in half and instantly killed the driver.
 Steep mountains have been known to cause tractor-trailers to flip and crash.

 Driving on roads in West Virginia can actually cost you.
 According to Nick VinZant, Senior Research Analyst at QuoteWizard, an analysis of collected data shows that roads in the state cost automotive parties $723 a year on average for road repairs, which is hefty in comparison to the national average of $556 a year.
-This doesn’t include the cost of repairs for their vehicles, which amount to an additional national average of $533 a year per driver.
+This doesn’t include the cost of repairs for their vehicles, which amounts to an additional national average of $533 a year per driver.

 You shouldn’t be a car crash statistic.
 Reach out to LegalFinders and we’ll recommend a lawyer capable of handling your claim.